 All the 365 days of the year are working days for Residents.
-The Resident should have a minimum percentage of attendance i.e. 80% annually as stipulated by the University / Medical Council of India.
+The Resident should have a minimum percentage of attendance i.e. 80% in every academic term of 6 months duration each for the candidate to be eligible for the University examinations.